mudymudy/aBPA/README.md

 You need to provide two NCBI taxonomic IDs:

 - Target species taxonomic ID — used for pangenome construction.
 The workflow will automatically download the necessary genomic data based on this ID.
+You can control how many genomes are downloaded for pangenome construction using the `--genomes` parameter.

 - Outgroup taxonomic ID — used only for rooting the phylogenetic tree.
-You can control how many genomes are downloaded for pangenome construction using the `--genomes` parameter.

 If you already have your own curated dataset (FASTA + GenBank files), you can provide its path using `--trusted_data`.
+If this flag is declared, `panchronos` will not download genomic data and will ignore the value for `--tax_id`.
+However, you still need to provide the outgroup taxonomic ID.

 ****How to obtain a NCBI taxonomic ID****